Key Quote

 Technique 1 — ANAPHORIC TRICOLON

-The anaphoric (repeated opening words) tricolon (three-part structure) builds in intensity: 'dare do' → 'may do' → 'daily do'.
-This escalation moves from possibility to permission to routine, suggesting that the alleged sexual transgression is not exceptional but endemic (widespread, built into the system).
+The anaphoricanaphoric — repeated opening words tricolontricolon — A series of three parallel words, phrases, or clauses builds in intensity: 'dare do' → 'may do' → 'daily do'.
+This escalation moves from possibility to permission to routine, suggesting that the alleged sexual transgression is not exceptional but endemicendemic — Widespread; deeply embedded within a system.
 The rhetorical force of repetition transforms Claudio's speech into a public prosecution rather than a personal grievance.

 The ironic addition of 'not knowing what they do' carries biblical echoes of Christ's words on the cross ('Father, forgive them; for they know not what they do'), but Shakespeare inverts the meaning — here, it is the accuser, not the accused, who does not know what he does.
 Claudio's self-righteous certainty blinds him to his own cruelty and to the truth of Hero's innocence.